Poetry New Zealand Series

 Lovely feedback on Poetry 18 from Dr Jack Ross, Editor of Poetry NZ

-2023 was recently released.
-We had been wondering for some time about how to emphasise the theme of the collection, so this time we moved the system to draw on evocative words that were used in the introduction.
-After-burn won over, and from that came a murky, moving volcanic marbled print and a new type treatment.
+The 17—22 covers used the number/letterforms as the central parameter for cover design.
+2023 saw a departure from this.
+We had been wondering for some time about how to emphasise the theme of the collection, so we moved the system to draw on evocative words that were used in the introduction.
+Afterburn won over in 2023, and from that came a murky, moving volcanic marbled print and a new type treatment.
+2024 followed this convention, with the name Revalations and a colourway to suit the tone

 2023 cover spread